 The Forms of Uniting

 A great deal of attention in “sex manuals,” from the Kama Sutra to The Joy of Sex, is devoted to sex positions.
-In a website devoted to reflection on the meaning of sex — especially its personal dimension — there’s not much reason to get into the question of various positions.
+In a website devoted to reflection on the meaning of sex — especially its personal dimension — there’s not much reason to get too deeply into the question of various positions.
 Variety in marital lovemaking is, like variety in other matters of sense pleasure (eating meals, for example) normal and appropriate.
 Hardly anyone would like to make love the exact same way every time.
 (As I mention elsewhere, I think that marital couples often find a lovemaking pattern they particularly like, and follow that for a while, and then modify it, or try something new eventually, and do that for a while, and then evolve to something else.)

 There are some strengths and weaknesses of different sex positions.
 One reason for the clear popularity of the so-called missionary position is that it enhances the personal intimacy of the act, by allowing the spouses to look at each other more easily.
 Contrariwise, the so-called doggy position makes it more difficult to do that.
 But these factors are of limited importance, especially when couples can use various positions both within a given act and across their marital life.